TeddyDD/myapps-repo/README.md

 Personal repo for [MyApps](https://github.com/Icikowski/MyApps)

-To make life with Ubuntu based OS breable for developer.
+To make life with Ubuntu based OS bearable for developer.